suryasiriki4/vstack/README.md

 ## this vs code extension consists of mainly two features :
 * A side panel for searching any query or issue in stackoverflow and getting the most relevant results.
-* Generating meaningful errors, by summarizing the error message and shortly summarized solution from stack overflow.
+* Generating more readable errors, by summarizing the error message and shortly summarized solution from stack overflow.

 ## Images of Side Panel for accessing Stack Oveflow